 The new middle class rests on a completely different foundation.
 Private ownership of the means of production usually plays no role for this class.
 Wherever the middle class carries out the functions of independent labourers, it is almost always of minimal value - eg, painters, doctors, writers.
 Wherever the means of production function as capital, the mass of 'brain workers' appear as wage labourers, not as capitalists.
 That said, it would be equally incorrect to simply categorise the new middle class as proletarian.
 This new middle class has emerged from the bourgeoisie, is linked to it by the most diverse conditions of society and kinship, and is equal to it in its standard of living.
-And a whole series of professions among the intelligentsia are still more closely connected with it: namely, those which render the capitalist superfluous by taking over his functions as directors and sub-officials of his enterprises.
-But the functions of the capitalist also come with his attitude: ie, his hostility to the proletariat.
-In other professions among the intelligentsia, the professional activity involves displaying a certain political or religious sentiment.
-This is the case with political journalists, some court officials: eg, public prosecutors, policemen, clergymen, etc. The state, the church, capitalist publishers, etc only employ people in these professions who either share the views of their 'employers' or who are prepared to represent someone else's views in return for payment.
-This also results in a divide between various people in the 'intelligentsia' and the proletariat.
+And a whole series of professions among the intelligentsia are still more closely connected with it: namely, those which render the capitalist superfluous by taking over his functions as directors and not sufficient to produce them.
+The bourgeois regime therefore pushed everywhere for an improvement and expansion not only of comprehensive education, but higher education too.
+It was believed that this would not only promote the development of production, but also mitigate class antagonisms.
+Why?
+Well, since higher education elevated people to a bourgeois position, it seemed selfevident that the spread of higher education would generally entail generally elevating the proletariat to bourgeois living conditions.